UNDP-Accelerator-Labs/blog-scraper/README.md

 10. You can also intiate the blog scrapper via an endpoint `/initialize`.
 11. Get deployed current version using the endpoint `/version`
 12. Update all records with type document using the endpoint `/update-document-records`

+## Configuration
+You can edit the configuration file `config/config.js` to update the html classname, attributes and css selector required for adequate scraping of required website.
+The base url of the website to be scrapped is also configurable from this file.

 ## Create docker image locally